pearcej/complex/ThinkComplexity/_sources/Scale-free networks/Cumulative distributions.rst

     ps = [pmf[value] for value in pmf if value<=x]
     return np.sum(ps)

-For example, given the degree distribution in the dataset, pmf_fb, we can compute the fraction of users with 25 or fewer friends:
+For example, given the degree distribution in the dataset, ``pmf_fb``, we can compute the fraction of users with 25 or fewer friends:

 ::